 When it’s time for a break, grab some snacks and prepare for rich colors.
 For the best sunset views at Cape Henlopen State Park, head to the fishing pier and The Point.

 Delaware Shores Cruises

 Those who want a 360-view of Delaware Shores sunsets can book an evening cruise with Cape Water Tours and Taxis.
 The tour company offers two area cruises: Broadkill River and Delaware Bay.
 The Broadkill River cruise takes passengers to see shorelines, salt-water marshes and shore birds.
-Those cruising Delaware Bay will see East End Lighthouse, Cape Henlopen Point, Lewes Beach and other area attractions.
+Those cruising Delaware Bay see East End Lighthouse, Cape Henlopen Point, Lewes Beach and other area attractions.

-Neither tour is narrated, but visitors enjoy the peace and quiet while unwinding after a busy day.
+Neither tour is narrated, but visitors enjoy peace and quiet while unwinding after a busy day.
 Make reservations and note times change based on sunset times.
 Each boat offers comfortable seating, and Cape Water Tours welcomes guests to BYOB and bring picnic dinners for a romantic evening on the water.